 From monthly rent payments to capital equipment purchases, all businesses come with a huge number of overheads.
 While some costs like rent and wages are hard to miss, others are easily overlooked.
 One of the sneakiest costs is processing customer payments.

 While the difference between a good and bad deal looks fairly minor—a good deal might charge 0.5 percent and a bad deal 1.5 percent—payment processing fees accumulate swiftly.
 In our experience, merchants on bad deals can save hundreds or thousands of pounds per year by switching to a more competitive provider.

 In this blog, we'll investigate all the individual charges involved with processing credit and debit cards.
 Then we'll take a look at a practical business case study to show you how to compare providers and select the best deal.

 If you don't know how much you pay in payment processing fees, you're potentially losing hundreds or thousands of pounds every year.
 We could save you 40% on your current fees and it'll only take 2 minutes.
 Compare your credit card processing fees now.

 For every credit and debit card payment in the UK, there are a number of players involved throughout the transaction.
 Whilst there are a number of different players, the merchant deals exclusively with his or her fees to the credit card processor.

 This illustration shows where each player gets involved during a transaction.
-For a full explanation of who everyone is and what they do, check out our blog Card Processing: Who is who?

 As we mentioned above, a merchant will pay a number of fees to their credit card processor.
 The core charges are detailed below with an estimated typical fee calculated for an SME with annual card turnover around £250,000.